Para obtener el documento conteniendo la información en español, oprima aquí.

-As part of the short-term strategy identified in the study, the City will first begin by implementing time-limited parking throughout East San Rafael.
-New time limits will be enforced in the following areas (see map for zone boundaries):
+As part of the short-term strategy identified in the study, the City has implemented time-limited parking throughout East San Rafael.
+Time limits will be enforced in the following areas (see map for zone boundaries):

 - Residential zones (24-hour limits): Canal, Bahia, and Spinnaker & Baypoint neighborhoods